Aquaclean Promotion now on

-Your furniture has been hand-made in Long Eaton, an area with a worldwide reputation for producing some of the finest upholstered furniture money can buy and built to the highest standards.
+Our furniture is hand-made in Long Eaton, an area with a worldwide reputation for producing some of the finest upholstered furniture money can buy and built to the highest standards.
 With the correct care, it will provide you with many years of comfort.

 Download a copy of our Care Guide here.